guychouk/dotfiles/README.md

 There's also my `home/scripts` directory with various documented scripts to check out.

-Thanks for sticking with me this far!
+Thanks for sticking around!
 I hope you find something useful in this repo.
 And if not, well, here's a consolation cookie 🍪.